kkerrDev/projTest/README.md

     - Save

-<span style="color:red">Here I will pause to switch back to GitHub & attempt to commit my changes to the README.md & upload.</span>
+<font color='red'>Here I will pause to switch back to GitHub & attempt to commit my changes to the README.md & upload.</font>